ArtisticPhoenix/Cli/README.md

 	public function setAllowedRequestTypes($requestType) : self;
 	//set the current request types (for overriding auto detection) public function setCurrentRequestType($requestType) : self;
+	//get the current request type (as of version 1.0.2) public function getCurrentRequestType() : int;
 	//set a request (for overriding)
 	public function setRequest(array $request) : self;
 	//get a list of the allowed options (see options)